DataDog/datadog-agent/tasks/kernel_matrix_testing/README.md

 > All subsequent commands are assumed to be executed from the root directory of the datadog-agent repository.

+> MacOS users can only launch remote VMs at the moment.
+Local development will be available soon.

 ## Dependencies
 ### Linux
 Review and run `tasks/kernel_matrix_testing/env-setup.sh`